-As we navigate the COVID-19 (coronavirus) pandemic, connecting with mental health support is still possible.
-Beverly Therapists is able to offer Telehealth sessions for residents of Illinois.
-In Telehealth (learn more below) sessions, the therapist and client interact in real time - similar to contacting someone through a Skype call or a Facetime call.
+Beverly Therapists now offers telehealth sessions for residents of Illinois.
+Individuals should check with their insurance to verify their plan benefits.
+In Telehealth (learn more below) sessions, the therapist and client interact in real time - similar to contacting someone through a Zoom call or a Facetime call.

-Our Telehealth therapists have completed additional training in Telehealth and provide a secure and HIPAA-compliant platform for the initial assessment and ongoing online counseling sessions.
+Our therapists provide a secure and HIPAA-compliant platform for the initial assessment and ongoing online counseling sessions.
 Additionally, our intake therapist can explore if Telehealth sessions are appropriate for your current need.

 Telehealth sessions can be accessed from a computer or mobile phone.
 It is best to have a private space that ensures privacy and confidentiality for your session.
 Telehealth sessions do have specific limitations that could impact the session, such as issues with technology or internet connection strength.
 Though these could be uncommon, you and your therapist can explore options to problem-solve any technical issues that may arise.